PMReadyOfficial/PMReady/CONTRIBUTING.md

 4. Make your changes

     Example- creating a new component
-5. Add your updated files to git
+5. Add your updated files to git to stage them for commit
    ```bash
    git add .
    ```